Valley Community Foundation Welcomes New Board Members

-Sharon Closius, VCF President and CEO, said:
+Sharon Closius, VCF President

-“On behalf of the VCF Board of Directors, we would like to thank Will Ginsberg, Bill Nimons, and Diane Stroman for their terms of dedicated service to the Valley community.
+"On behalf of the VCF Board of Directors, we would like to thank Will Ginsberg, Bill Nimons, and Diane Stroman for their terms of dedicated service to the Valley community.
 Our organization has grown dramatically under their tenure.
 We are also thrilled to welcome James Hodge, Angela Powers, and Jack Walsh to our Board.
-They each bring a range of diversified knowledge and a history of community involvement to our organization and will play a key role in helping VCF build philanthropy in the Valley.”
+They each bring a range of diversified knowledge and a history of community involvement

 New VCF Board Members: